- How To Choose A Wedding Ring

 The best metals for wedding rings are:

 You will find both white, yellow, and rose gold wedding rings.
 Yellow gold is the most common and traditional, but rose gold has been increasingly popular since Cartier introduced it for jewellery.
-But bear in mind that rose gold needs more looking after than yellow gold.
+But bear in mind that white gold needs more maintenance than rose gold due to it needing to be rhodium plated .

 Platinum is a white metal, that is durable but usually costly.
 It’s one of the most popular metals for engagement and wedding rings.
 But consider the weight of platinum as it is heavier than other metals.